Personal data privacy statement

 ACEVO is committed to ensuring that its services are accessible to everyone regardless of race, gender, ability, religion, sexual orientation or age.
 Those members who provide this information help us comply with our policy of ensuring equality in our services to you.
 This information will be held and processed as outlined in this personal data privacy statement.

-We may also store and use photographic images and video footage of members and event attendees.
-You have the right to object to this if you wish, to do so please contact us at email@example.com or 020 7014 4600.
+We may also store and use photographic images and video footage of members, staff, trustees and event attendees.
+You have the right to object to this.
+If you wish, to do so please contact us at email@example.com or 020 7014 4600.

 We will never trade your personal information with third parties for commercial gain.
 We will disclose your information only if required by law, if necessary to arrange event attendance or with your consent.